U.S. Car Theft Statistics

 What About Car Theft Dealership Statistics?

 Businesses certainly aren’t immune to crime.
 Dealerships across the country struggle with theft and vandalism, among other crimes.
-According to FBI data, there were more than 10,000 cases of motor vehicle theft at dealerships in 2021 alone.
+According to FBI data, there were nearly 12,000 cases of motor vehicle theft at dealerships in 2022 alone.

 You don’t have to look far to find news items about theft from auto dealers, body shops, parking lots, and garages.
 In November 2022, thieves struck a dealership in Silver Spring, Maryland, stealing four luxury vehicles.
 A Michigan car dealership was invaded by 30 thieves.
 A total of 13 vehicles were stolen, and one man died from a gunshot wound in this horrible incident.
 And in New York, a dealership had 26 cars stolen in one night.